alexanderjanke/alexanderjanke/README.md

-### Heya
+### Hey

-- 🔭 I’m currently working on mostly private repos for work
+- 🔭 I’m currently working on https://irpaints.com
 - 👯 I’m looking to collaborate on: feel free to contact me

 Techs I work(ed) with: